KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/tutoring.md

 # Synchronous tutoring meetings

 During spring of 2021, Pontus Johnson offers videoconferencing tutoring meetings over Zoom every Friday at 09:00-10:00 for those who would like to meet synchronously.
+In a typical session, each participant updates the group on their project, describes if there are any issues that require assistance, and poses some questions.
+If you prefer to simply listen in, that is also possible.
 Some sessions may be cancelled or rescheduled.
 If so, that is communicated via ssas-students.slack.com.
 The Zoom meeting ID is 65208818819.

 # Asynchronous tutoring